What Is a Black-Light Party?

 Black-Light Ideas for Youngsters

-One of the best black light party ideas is to make all your traditional party snacks and baking glow under the lights.
-Whether its cake, cookies or candies, there are many white or neon-colored icings that can be added to any baking snacks giving them an impressive glow and making them a sure hit as they glow under the lights.
+One of the best black-light party ideas is to make all your traditional party snacks and baking glow under the lights.
+Whether it's cake, cookies or candies, there are many white or neon-colored icings that can be added to any baking snack giving them an impressive glow and making them a sure hit as they glow under the lights.

 Another glow sensation is bananas.
 In or out of the peel, whole or sliced, bananas glow vibrant blue and are a great black light party alternative if you are searching for healthier choices.